amandaregina/amandaregina/README.md

-# Hi 👋, I'm Amanda Regina
+# Greetings 👋, I'm Amanda Regina!

 - 💻 A Backend Software Engineer from Brazil